 - What is require d to authorise a port?

-- Can I switch providers if I'm still on contract with my existing provider?
+- Can I switch providers if I'm still on contract with my current provider?

-- Can I change providers if I owe my existing provider money?
+- Can I change providers if I owe my current provider money?

 - Can I keep my number and change providers if I'm on a pre-paid service?

-- Can I change providers and go to a pre-paid service?
+- Can I change providers and go from a post-paid to a pre-paid service?

 - Do I need a new handset when I change providers?

-- What should the new provider tell me before I port?
+- What should the new provider do before I port?